reuteras/obsidian-mitre-attack/README.md

   - First version done.
 - Techniques
   - No links to data sources since they are not implemented yet.
+  - No "Targeted Assets" since they are not implemented yet.

 Current time to run the scripts and the different parts in verbose mode: